-PW Covington: Victoria, TX (Former VIPF Featured Poet)
+PW Covington: New Mexico (Former VIPF Featured Poet)

 PW Covington's work is inspired by the North Americans highway.
 A former VIPF featured poet, he has been invited to read from San Francisco's Beat Museum, to Havana, Cuba.
 PW lives in Northern New Mexico, two blocks off of historic Route 66. http://www.pwcovington.com

 Born in McAllen, Texas; a first-generation U.S. citizen.
 We grew up as migrant workers, picking cotton throughout Texas.
 After 25 years of writing, i self-published my book, El Valle de Lagrimas Valley of Tears in 2015.